Apr

 Registration

-Full AGM 4 days program (Member)
+Full AGM 3 days program (Member)

 $3,000.00

-• Participation in all activities and events of the 65th AGM.
+This type of registration includes: Participation in all activities and events of the 66th AGM

-• Committee Meetings ( only committee members)
+• Committee Meetings (only committee members)

 • Welcome reception

-• Networking activities on Tuesday April 8, afternoon - city tour
+• Networking activities, afternoon – City tour

 • Casual dinner